Malidle/read-before-interacting-with-me/README.md

 – ❤ what I’m into right now ❤ –

-vpets, 2000s toys and media, slenderverse, creepypasta, tally hall
+vpets, 2000s toys and media, slenderverse, creepypasta, tally hall, yabujin, breakcore

 Please read this before interacting with me!